riak/riak.github.io/docs/developing/getting-started/python/object-modeling.md

 ---
-title: "Object Modeling with Python"
+title: "Object Modeling"
 id: getting_started_python_object
+slug: object-modeling
+sidebar_position: 2
 ---

 To get started, let's create the data structures that we'll be using.